mr-dargi/airbnb-clone/README.md

 ### Continued development

-I will create meme genrator app based on what user inter in the input.
+I will create meme generator app based on what text value user put in the input.

 ### Useful resources